Tajinder-Dhoot/notes/backend/c#notes.md

     }
 }
 ```

+### Basics of C#
+- Statically Typed Programming Language i.e. variable of 1 type cannot be assigned to variable of another type.

 ### Namespace
 - Collection of programs and libraries
 - For example, the System namespace contains many types, such as the Console class referenced in the program, and many other namespaces, such as IO and Collections.
 - A <mark>using</mark> directive that references a given namespace enables unqualified use of the types that are members of that namespace.
 Because of the using directive, the program can use `Console.WriteLine` as shorthand for `System.Console.WriteLine`
+- Declares a scope that contains a set of related types
+- Type not placed in any namespace belongs to the global namespace
+- Namespaces names should follow the folder structure
+- Classes using same namespaces do not need to use 'using' directive to import namespaces

 ### Main